The k6 module contains k6-specific functionality.

 |Response||Returned by the http.* methods that generate HTTP requests.|

-All values added to a custom metric can optionally be tagged which can be useful when analysing the test results.
+You can optionally tag all values added to a custom metric, which can be useful when analysing the test results.

 |Counter||A metric that cumulatively sums added values.|